 Using a lead nurturing campaign, we can send a series of automated emails to leads who have downloaded our inbound marketing kit.
 Each of these emails will contain useful, related content that our leads can use and also calls to action that drives them to our later stage offers like requesting a demo, or starting a free trial.

 Now, when an inbound marketing kit leads reconverts on a late-stage offer, like requesting a demo, we can send them to a sales team member knowing that they will be ready to speak with one.

-Using lead nurturing effectively will allow your organization to spend more time with a smaller group of leads who have a significantly higher chance of converting to customers.
+Using a lead nurturing strategy effectively will allow your organization to spend more time with a smaller group of leads who have a significantly higher chance of converting to customers.

 About the author: